 Document Review: Review policies, procedures, and other documents that describe how orders are managed.
 Validate that the documents address which personnel can receive and document orders, as well as the process and timeframes by which orders are obtained and authenticated.
 Guidance: Some services, such as chore services, do not require an order, as specified in organizational policy or defined by local, state, and federal law and regulation.
 If this is the case, the standard does not apply.
 Guidance: Local and state professional practice acts may define who is authorized to receive, document, and verify orders.
 When permitted by organizational policy and law or regulation, unlicensed or non-skilled personnel may receive and document orders.
-In general, a health professional may receive an order for his or her particular discipline.
+In general, a health professional may receive an order for their particular discipline.
 For example, a social worker would have the authority to receive a social work order, but not a nursing order.
+Clinical Record Review: Verify that medications and treatments are administered as ordered by a physician or allowed practitioner.